anishdsk/Discord-Bot/README.md

     - Displays GIFs/memes
     - Cracks Jokes
     - Simulates dice rolls
-    - Logs bot and server activites
+    - Logs bot and server activites to an external .log file
     - Restricts channel creation to only those with 'admin' roles

 ## Prerequisites: